saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 influenza vaccine administered a minimum of 4 weeks apart during their first season of vaccination for optimal protection (45–48).
-Determination of the number of doses needed is based on 1) the child’s age at the time of the first dose of 2022–23 influenza vaccine and 2) the number of doses of
+Determination of the number of doses needed is based on 1) the child’s age at the time of the first dose of

+should receive 0.5 mL per dose.
+Alternatively, healthy children aged ≥24 months (≥2 years) may receive LAIV4, 0.2 mL intranasally (0.1 mL in each nostril).
+LAIV4 is not recommended for certain populations and is not approved for children aged <2 years (see Contraindications and Precautions for the Use of LAIV4) (Table 2).
+RIV4 is not approved for children aged <18 years.
+High-dose inactivated influenza vaccine (HD-IIV4) and adjuvanted inactivated influenza vaccine ( IIV4) d f d 65

 2022–23 season.
 For children aged 6 through 35 months, a 0.25-mL dose must be obtained from a multidose vial (43)